 ***Any blue variety ordered from Purely Poultry may include silkie chicks with black, blue, or splash plumage patterns.****.

 While many Silkies are kept as pets, some breeders also keep them because they are exceptionally broody and good mothers.
 A Silkie will hatch just about any other kind of egg and will mother the chicks.
 Because they are so docile and good-natured, they sometimes suffer bullying by more aggressive breeds when kept in mixed flocks.

-History: No one is exactly sure where Silkie chickens originated, but Marco Polo did mention black-skinned, furry chickens in his travels through Asia during th 13th century.
-There is speculation that the breed was brought west through the silk trade, but no one knows for sure.
+No one is exactly sure where Silkie's originated, but Marco Polo did mention black skinned, furry chickens in his travel through Asia during th 13th century.
+There is a speculation that the breed was brought west through the silk trade, but no one knows for sure.